 Choosing a school?
 You’ve got options.

 Education is a big decision; after all, it has a huge impact on your child’s future.
-Fortunately, Maine families have access to several K-12 options.
+Fortunately, Maine families have access to several school choice options.
 Understanding and navigating these options can help you find a school where your child’s personality and talents are nurtured.
 This post will explain the types of schools available in Maine, as well as provide additional education resources.

 In Maine, families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning.

 Looking for special education options?
 You can learn what special education services are available in Maine at the Ultimate Guide to Special Education.

 - Public Magnet Schools

 Most children (84.4%) in Maine attend traditional public schools.
 Traditional public schools are free to attend, open to all students, operated by school districts, and funded by taxpayers like you.
 Did you know that Maine spends an average of $17,671 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

 Open enrollment is an important form of public school choice; it refers to whether you can send your child to a public school other than the one you are assigned to.
 In Maine, the state allows districts to set their own open enrollment policies.
 So, Maine parents should check with their district if they would like to transfer their child to a different public school.
 For instance, Portland Public Schools District only allows families to choose a school “out of neighborhood” in a few circumstances, such as when there has been documented harassment at the assigned school.

 If the reason for a family participating in open enrollment in another district is because their assigned district does not offer a school for their grade level, their district provides transportation.
 In other situations, the parents are responsible for transportation.